Three discreet sensors in her ceiling. A trusted neighbour fifteen minutes away. Someone real at the door when it matters.

 Three discreet sensors in Liisa's ceiling.
 They notice presence, breathing, and movement.
 Nothing is recorded.
 Nothing leaves the home.

 Rest, breath, the rhythm of getting up.
 Seven hours and forty minutes.
-Rose at 7:14.
-The lamp was on for six minutes before she stood.
+Breath quickened at 7:08.
+She stood at 7:14.

 Presence · Breath · Rest pattern